AVEVA/CONNECT-data-services-developer-docs/content/communities/community-communities-page.md

 ## Community toolbar

-Use the controls available in the toolbar find, create, or manage a community.
+Use the controls available in the toolbar to find, create, or manage a community.

 | Control | Description |
 |--------|-------------|